Leonita33/Simtools_final_project/README.md

 ## Conclusion

-The project demonstrates how Monte Carlo simulations and influence analyses can be combined to examine complex socioeconomic issues in a structured manner.
+The project demonstrates how Monte-Carlo simulations and influence analyses can be combined to examine complex socioeconomic issues in a structured manner.